No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 [Back to top ↑](#table-of-contents)

-## THREAT-008: Modification of transaction data sent hardware wallet
+## THREAT-008: Modification of data sent to hardware wallet

 - **Actor:** Cybercriminal, malware, a bug
-- **Purpose:** To make user sign transaction they did not intend to sign.
+- **Purpose:** To make user sign transactions or bytes they did not intend to sign.
 There may be no purpose when the modification of the transaction data is the result of a bug
 - **Target:** Hardware wallet
-- **Action:** Actor somehow modifies the transaction data sent from the desktop wallet to the hardware wallet for user to approve signing the transaction
+- **Action:** Actor somehow modifies the transaction or byte data sent from the desktop wallet to the hardware wallet for user to approve the signing
 - **Result of the action:** The user uses their hardware wallet to sign a transaction they never intended to sign, such as a transaction that drains their account or approving Algorand application (smart contract) that hands over control of the account to the actor (e.g. rekeying).
+In the case of a dApp or system that uses signing bytes as part of an authentication scheme (i.e. logging in with a wallet account), the user unintentionally signs bytes that gives the actor restricted access.
 - **Occurrence likelihood**: Very low
 - **Impact:** High
 - **Threat type:** Tampering